-From near 18th and Chestnut looking back toward 16th Street, we are rewarded with an amazing view of the Chestnut street wall.
+From near 18th and Chestnut looking back toward 16th Street, we are rewarded with an amazing view of the street wall along Chestnut Place.
 Just think, everything you see in this photo is new in the past five years.

 At 18th and Chestnut we get a good view of the North Tower’s northeast and southeast sides.
 A retail space will anchor the ground floor at this corner too.
 Both towers’ lobbies will face Chestnut.